Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Parameter estimation of the non-centered mixture of scaled Gaussian distributions

-So far, the regularization has been chosen to guarantee the existence of a solution to the problem~\eqref{eq:min_NLLReg}.
-However, this regularization shrinks the estimation towards an unknown parameter $\theta$.
-In order to define this parameter, a third assumption is added.
-Indeed, Assumption~\ref{assumption:reg_div} states that the regularization $\Reg$ is a divergence (see Definition~\ref{def:div}) on the set~$\Spos$.
-This implies that the minima of $\Reg$ are known and are derived in Proposition~\ref{prop:minima_reg}.
+So far, the regularization penalty has been chosen to guarantee the existence of a solution to the problem~\eqref{eq:min_NLLReg} without having specific insights on its impact on the estimate.
+Therefore, this section thus discusses the interpretations of various classes of penalties and their related shrinkage effect.